 Troubleshooting Bluetooth Windows XP connection

 I have set up Windows XP Internet Connection sharing over Bluetooth, but the connection will resolutely not be shared.
-The client can start the modem on the host but will not share the Internet.
-Should I throw my Bluetooth devices away and give up?
-What are the alternatives?
-Where can I go for help?
+Can you help?

 Best results for ICS are usually accomplished by starting with a clean slate (sharing disabled), then running the XP Network Setup Wizard on the PC with the physical Internet connection (in your case, modem).